Licensing / Oracle Licensing

 What is Oracle Application Registration Form (APRF)

 This is the description that you, as an ISV, need to submit to Oracle as part of your PAH hosting agreement.
-It defines which applications and products that can be used.
+It defines which applications and products can be used.

 What is your advice on how to complete the Oracle APRF?